We received a query about cinnamon recently, and it reflects common confusion about the nature of the spice.

-I was shopping on your site and noticed that you sell cinnamon... but you state that cinnamon comes from the bark of the cassia tree.
+I was shopping on the web and noticed that one seller says that cinnamon comes from the bark of the cassia tree.

 Cinnamon and its many synonyms

-Here’s what we found out about cinnamon in the course of researching an answer to this customer’s excellent question.
+Here’s what we found out about cinnamon in the course of researching this excellent question.

 Cassia and all the other cinnamons are the same genus: Cinnamomum.

-There are some 100 species of Cinnamonum, but three of them account for the vast majority of commercially available cinnamon:
+There are some 100 species of Cinnamonum, but three account for the vast majority of commercially available cinnamon: